kunigami/kunigami.github.io/blog/_posts/2022-05-12-sql-notebooks.md

 **[Linear Predictive Coding in Python](https://www.kuniga.me/blog/2021/05/13/lpc-in-python.html) (2021).** The content of this post is not relevant here on itself but it was the first post in which I used a Jupyter notebook and I have used it for many other posts since.

 In that post I translated a Matlab code to Python.
-It's interesting that Matlab and Mathematica hav had notebooks for a long time but they are relatively niche languages for scientific computing and not free.
+It's interesting that Matlab and Mathematica have had notebooks for a long time but they are relatively niche languages for scientific computing and not free.

 Python started as a general purpose language and later an open-source notebook was introduced.
 Its popularity was helped by the adoption of data science and machine learning communities in the past decade.